cenomla/oakengine/README.md

 # Oak Engine
 ### Overview:

- ...
-Oak engine is small game engine aimed at being lightweight, fast and extensible that is still in very early stages.
+ ...Oak engine is small game engine aimed at being lightweight, fast and extensible that is still in very early stages.
 Oak engine uses modern c++ (currently c++14 with the use of nested namespaces) with lua as a scripting language, I plan to add bindings for javascript and possibly c# in the future.
 The engine is designed to use multi-threading at its core and will support vulkan to take full advantage of this.
 The sandbox folder contains a small test demo detailing the use of the engine and a very simple physics system.

 ### Features:
 - Multi-threaded task manager